henryburrage14/terrible-website-portfolio/README.md

 # terrible-website-portfolio

- i hate front end
+i hate front end.
- i would like to preface this project by indicating i have no interest in web development, no am i any good at it 👍
+i would like to preface this project by indicating i have no interest in web development, nor am i any good at it 👍